Everything You Need to Know About NFC Mobile Payments

 NFC payments offer benefits to businesses and consumers.
 If you haven’t yet started accepting mobile payments, here are a few reasons to do so.

-A lot happens when a customer presents their mobile phone to pay, but all of it occurs in pretty much the blink of an eye.
-Data travels from phone to terminal more quickly through NFC than it does when a card is physically swiped or inserted into the machine.
+A lot happens when a customer presents their mobile phone to pay, but it all happens nearly instantaneously.
+That’s because data travels from phone to terminal more quickly through NFC than it does when a card is physically swiped or inserted into the machine.

-All that speed is good news for business owners, as it lets you serve more customers in less time.
+All that speed is good news for business owners, as it allows them to serve more customers in less time.
 It’s also good news for buyers, as they don’t have to wait a long time at the checkout counter for a sale to complete.

 NFC payments also allow for a smoother transaction process.
 Most people keep their phones within easy reach, but their wallets are securely tucked into a bag or pocket.
 Using mobile payment eliminates the need to dig around for a wallet.
 Customers also don’t have to wait for change or spend time counting out the correct number of bills.

-NFC mobile payments are as secure, if not more secure, than card payments—and they’re way more secure than using cash.
+NFC mobile payments are as secure (if not more) than card payments—and they’re way more secure than using cash.
 If someone loses cash or has their wallet stolen, there’s no way to get it back.
-But, if someone loses their smartphone, they can lock it down to prevent anyone from accessing it or their payment information.
+However, if someone loses their smartphone, they can lock it down to prevent anyone from accessing it or their payment information.

 Digital wallets often have multiple security features built in to prevent unauthorized access.
 For example, a digital wallet may open up after the phone’s owner scans their fingerprint.
 Some apps use facial recognition software and only open after scanning the phone owner’s face.
 A slightly less secure option is for the app to require a person to input a code or draw a pattern before getting access.